Solar Installations & Repairs Toowoomba

 Excel Power is one of the leading installers of premium solar power systems across Toowoomba and the Darling Downs.
 We can help you with:

-We only recommend the lasted in solar power technology in order to safeguard and future proof your investment.
-We have a ‘quality first’ approach to the solar products we select for our clients and back this up with first class customised design, the highest standard of solar installation and dedicated after sales service.
+We only recommend the latest in solar power technology in order to safeguard and future-proof your investment.
+We have a ‘quality first’ approach to the solar products we select for our clients and back this up with first-class customised design.

 If you’re thinking about making the switch, talk to the trusted name in solar power first.